lewagon/dotfiles/05-Rails/02-Rails-todo/README.md

 Build a Rails todolist application.
 Your todo-app should have 7 entry points in the routing:

-1. `GET '/tasks'`: get all the tasks of your DB.
+1. `GET '/tasks'`: get all your tasks.
 1. `GET '/tasks/:id'`: get a precise task, e.g `GET '/tasks/33'` get task with id=3
 1. `GET '/tasks/new'`: get the form to create a new task
 1. `POST '/tasks'`: post a new task